-Back in June I wrote about ten must-do-actions for a stronger social licence.
-These come from personal experience managing company-community relations on mine sites in Africa.
+I've written before about ten must-do-actions for a stronger social licence.
+These come from personal experience working in company-community relations on mine sites in Africa.

 This new / different / alternative take on doing what matters comes from local communities, reflecting directly on their concerns for the well-being and development opportunities for individuals and the collective community.
 Developed by the Responsible Mining Foundation, the Mine Site Assessment Tool (MSAT) and based on wide-ranging testing and consultation, the set of fifteen questions is intended as a starting point to constructive engagement at any mine site, big or small.
 The second part of the toolkit – borrowed and included below - provides brief explanations of why each of the fifteen issues is important and needs to be taken seriously.